 Are you preparing for an interview at a big soft goods company?
 Make sure you approach it with confidence.
 Remember, you might have to go through several interview phases.
 And every interview will be different from the last.

+Getting a job at a big consumer, non-durable company is hard, but you can do it!
+After all, thousands do it every year!
 All you need to do is trust your preparation.
-Getting a job at a big consumer non-durables company is hard, but you can do it!
-After all, thousands do it every year!

 The Average Salary and Bonus

-According to a job salary/job search website, the average base salary at Procter & Gamble is $87k/year.
-The same at PepsiCo is at $79k/year.
+According to a job salary/job search website, the average base salary at Procter & Gamble is $87k/year, and the same at PepsiCo is $79k/year.
 And Coca-Cola slides between the two at $82k/year.

-When it comes to the bonus, Coca-Cola gives its employees an average of $12k/year.
-P&G and PepsiCo have an average of $6k and $8k, respectively.
-Remember, these are average salary figures.
-Your salary will differ based on your job profile.
+Regarding the bonus, Coca-Cola gives its employees an average of $12k/year, while P&G and PepsiCo average $6k and $8k, respectively.
+Remember, these are average salary figures, and your salary will differ based on your job profile.

-As we can see, consumer non-durable are relatively well-paid.
-And if you plan to search for a job in this industry, you may have a reliable job with attractive pay.
+As we can see, consumer non-durable products jobs are relatively well-paid.
+And if you plan to search for a career in this industry, you may have a reliable job with attractive pay.
 But there are other aspects to consider as well.
 So, let's move on to factors such as perks.

 Benefits and Perks

-The biggest companies are worried about their employee's well-being.
-The same goes for the most prominent soft goods brands.
+The biggest companies are worried about their employee's well-being, and the same goes for the most prominent soft goods brands.
 As a result, employees get a bunch of worker perks and benefits.

-Coca-Cola provides a lot of health & insurance benefits.
-These benefits include severance pay, health and dental insurance.
+Coca-Cola provides a lot of health insurance benefits.
+These benefits include severance pay and health and dental insurance.
 Companies like P&G also offer pension plans to their employees.
-They provide other perks like well-equipped gym and fitness classes at specific locations.
+They provide other perks like well-equipped gyms and fitness classes at specific locations.

 PepsiCo also provides health and life insurance to its workers.
-They also offer stock bonuses and pension plans.
-All this is a part of their efforts at employee well-being.
+They also offer stock bonuses and pension plans, which are a part of their efforts at employee well-being.

 Apart from these, employees also get minor benefits like paid sick leave.
-The most prominent consumer non-durables companies provide wholesome training to their new employees.
-It is a good thing for those looking for long-term jobs at big companies.
+The most prominent consumer non-durable companies provide wholesome training to their new employees, suitable for those looking for long-term jobs at big companies.